ImpactFeeAtlasCompare fees

 Sewer connection (tap / SDC)

 Sewer connection - Metro Water Recovery (METRO) district fee (single family) — METRO fee = the connection charge for Metro Water Recovery District, a SEPARATE regional wastewater treatment district.
 Collected by Denver DOTI on the SUDP permit but attributable to the regional district. $6,070/unit for single-family/duplex.
 Combined Denver+Metro sewer connection total for SFR = $6,480/unit.
+VERIFY: confirmed verbatim on the re-fetched 2026 Sewer Permit Fees PDF on 2026-06-16.

 per dwelling unit$6,070City and County of Denver, DOTI